 When they did a new x-ray of her lung they saw no sign of it.
 Either the treatment is working really well and containing it.
 Which is a good result!
 She could have an allergy.
 Being in the country air could have cleared up the allergy as there was no smog pollution.
 It did get super dusty there though with the drought and windstorms so she was having attacks out there too.
 We got her new

 At the moment she hasn’t had any medication in 10 days.
 She is still doing well, no coughing.
-Our apartment has 2 regularly serviced (every 3 months) air conditioners.
+Our apartment has two regularly serviced air conditioners.
 The air filters on those keep the air fairly clean in here.
 We are going to wait a little longer to see if she has a flare up or not.
 Now that we can administer something as soon as she does it is not so stressful.

 It would be great if she doesn’t have asthma.
 If it is allergies she will have a much healthier life here.
 We no longer live in a place with constant car pollutions getting inside.
 There are cars here but it is nothing like the volume that went past either of our places in Sydney.
 If it was the car pollution getting to her, the air is much cleaner here.
 Hopefully some brighter days ahead.

 Flixotide is super hard to come by here, not many places stock it and it is super expensive.
 It costs about $1 a puff.
 The vet said the tablets (bad for longterm use because it is a steroid) are maximum 4 cents a tablet.
 A lot of people use them because it is the cheapest option.
 Lolypols health is more important than saving a few dollars so we will continue to use the inhaler.